jiasong18/Ant-Media-Server-Wiki/Play-Live-and-VoD-Streams.md

   * `http://<SERVER_NAME>:5080/LiveApp/streams/<STREAM_ID>_240p.mp4`

-## Playing Live and VoD streams with Embedded Player in Ant Media Server
+## Play Live and VoD streams with Embedded Player in Ant Media Server
 Both Community and Enterprise Edition have embedded player.
 It can play both Live and VoD streams.
 Again assume that there is a live stream in Ant Media Server with `<STREAM_ID>` then you can watch and embed the live the stream in following URL format